 - crushed peanuts

 - In a small bowl, mix together the ingredients for your peanut sauce.
+Taste and adjust seasonings, add more tamari if it's not salty enough, add more rice vinegar or lime juice for more tang.

 - Cook noodles until al dente.